Driven-dissipative quantum battery with nonequilibrium reservoirs: Model and master equation

-For the above approximated master equation, the effects of both the external driving and the charger-battery coupling to the energy spectrum are neglected.
+Actually, in writing the above master equation, one only simply adds the dissipation terms of the charger and the battery.
 As a result, the master equation yields a Lindblad form.
-In what follows, we will derive the master equations by taking into account of both of the above two effects and obtain the Redfield master equations when the classical driving is in and off resonance, respectively.
+We should note that both of the driving to the charger and the charger-battery coupling will affect the eigen spectrum of the system, compared to the case when both of the charger and the battery are free.
+In what follows, we will derive the master equations by taking into account of both of the strong driving and coupling effects and obtain the Redfield master equations.